 Description: The purpose of this course is to offer a clinical experience in an approved program in Surgery, usually under the supervision of a full time member of the faculty of a duly recognized educational or research institution.
 This experience will provide the student an opportunity to further develop clinical surgical knowledge and to assume responsibility for all aspects of patient care as a member of the surgical resident team.
 The student must complete the Off-Campus Request Form and have it approved by the departmental course director.
 Note: Method of Evaluation is observation of performance.

-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm)

 OTOL 911.
-Otolaryngology

-1-4 Units

-Grading Basis: Pass/Fail

-Prerequisite(s): Fourth-year standing.
+Otolaryngology Grading Basis: Pass/Fail Prerequisite(s): Fourth-year standing.